Data Protection for Remote Working

 The biggest trend is attackers buying access instead of hacking in themselves.
 Initial access brokers sell stolen credentials to ransomware operators.
 Infostealer malware harvests these credentials from infected devices.
 Dark web monitoring can detect when your credentials appear on criminal markets before ransomware groups exploit them.

 Ransomware typically reveals itself through encrypted files with strange extensions and ransom notes demanding payment.
 But you can detect attacks earlier by monitoring for warning signs.
 Unusual login activity and mass file modifications are red flags.
-Compromised credential alerts can warn you before attackers even deploy ransomware.
+See our ransomware detection guide for the full range of detection methods.